hxpmods/MoreSalts/README.md

 ## Known Issues:

-* On the left hand side of the recipe book, salts will display as Moon Salt.
+* On the left hand side of the recipe book, custom salts will display as Moon Salt.
 * Salt amount text is white and does not appear until the Salt has been used after dragging it out of the inventory.
 * Some salts missing tool tips.